-PLEASE NOTE: The Martin ArtQuest (MAQ) Gallery is the Frist Art Museum’s experiential learning space for guests of all ages and will be reopening on a limited schedule beginning November 8.
-MAQ is free with gallery admission but requires a separate ticket.
+PLEASE NOTE: The Martin ArtQuest (MAQ) Gallery is the Frist Art Museum’s experiential learning space for guests of all ages.
+MAQ is open on Sundays, Mondays, and Tuesdays, from 1:00 to 5:00 p.m. and is free with gallery admission but requires a separate ticket.
 Learn more about MAQ.

 The gift shop is now open, and the café is offering a limited selection of nonalcoholic beverages.

 In an effort to create a contactless visitor experience and promote effective physical distancing, advance timed tickets, which allow for scheduled viewing of the exhibitions, are required.

 Every Monday, reservations for a new week will become available.
 Advance timed tickets may be purchased up to three weeks in advance.

 Frist Art Museum members must obtain advance timed tickets as well, at no charge.
 Memberships may be purchased online.

 In following federal, state, and local guidelines, the Frist Art Museum has implemented enhanced health, procedural, and cleaning protocols to help reduce the potential spread of COVID-19.
 Learn more here.
 These efforts are designed to create a safer environment.
 By visiting the Frist Art Museum, you voluntarily assume all risks related to exposure to COVID-19.
 Failure to comply with the Frist Art Museum’s new procedures, including wearing an appropriate protective face covering and observing proper physical distance guidelines, may result in refusal of entry into or dismissal from museum property.